Blazam-App/docs.blazam.org/docsource/admin/templates.md

 or require the value on creation.

 ### Organizational Unit
 Where the new user should be placed.
-Pretty self-explanatory.
+Users must have "Create User" priviledges in this OU to use this template.

 ### Groups
 The groups to assign the user to after creation.
 This can include inherited groups